aws/s2n-tls/docs/USAGE-GUIDE.md

 ### Keying Material Lifetimes in Session Resumption

 Users may have questions on how long a secret generated from a full handshake is re-used with session resumption.
-The mechanism to expire old keying material varies based on TLS version.
+The mechanism to expire old keying material varies based on the TLS version.
 In TLS1.2, the server only issues a new session ticket when doing a full handshake.
 Therefore the lifetime of the keying material inside the ticket is tied to the lifetime of the key used to encrypt the ticket.
-In TLS13, the encrypted ticket has an explicit lifetime stored in it, after which the keying material inside cannot be re-used.
+In TLS1.3, the encrypted ticket has an explicit lifetime stored in it, after which the keying material inside cannot be re-used.
 Servers can call `s2n_connection_set_server_keying_material_lifetime()` to configure this value.

 ## Client Hello Getters